 - Have reliable transportation and phone service

 - Demonstrate compassion, empathy, and integrity

-The next Volunteer Victim Advocate Academy will begin early October 2023!
+The next Volunteer Victim Advocate Academy will begin in early Spring 2024.

 It is a 40-hour training over the course of three weeks held on Tuesday and Thursday evenings from 6 p.m. to 9 p.m. and all-day Saturdays from 8 a.m. to 4 p.m.